 5) Pretty in pink

-At Coral Pink Sand Dunes State Park, visitors can camp, ride ATVs, hike, four-wheel and more.
+At Coral Pink Sand Dunes State Park, visitors can camp, ride ATVs, hike and more.
 These moving sand dunes are in a constant state of change, so each day is different.
 If you’re lucky, you’ll see a Coral Pink Sand Dunes tiger beetle, found only in this 3,500-acre area.